bpjfarias/nlw4-reactjs-moveit-project/README.md

 - Creating some smalls components
 - Understanding what is React Context
 - Sharing data between components using React Context
-- Styling those components with css
+- Styling those ones components with css

 </details>